 Brooklyn’s Daniel Lopatin makes tried and tested emotive music with plenty of precedent.
 Tangerine Dream is the most frequently cited, but you could equally choose any number of works by Vangelis or Jean Michel Jarre or Aphex Twin‘s Select Ambient Works albums.
 The title track does indeed sound like an out-take from The Knife, as commentators have already remarked.
 But the overriding similarity is with the synth interludes on concept albums by Marillion, Clannad or even Christian celtic prog-rockers Iona.

-These are the plush synthesizer timbres of a thirty-something’s childhood processed through plenty of reverb and delay, audio MSG that never
+These are the plush synthesizer timbres of a thirty-something’s childhood processed through plenty of reverb and delay, audio MSG that never fails to evoke a sense of yearning, loss and memory.

 Continue reading Oneohtrix Point Never – Returnal […]